 Students requesting accommodations should ask their doctor or diagnostic center to provide the School with documentation of their disability and specific recommendations for accommodations.
 They should also submit all student assessment forms.
 The documentation must be current, follow documentation guidelines, and should be sent four weeks in advance of the term to allow sufficient time to prepare.
 Documentation will be held in confidence.
-Once this documentation is received, the School will determine the reasonable accommodations to be provided, issue a notification letter to the student, and arrange for these accommodations to be made within the context of the student’s academic program.
+Once this documentation is received, the Office of AccessABILITY Services will determine the reasonable accommodations to be provided, issue an accommodation card to the student, and arrange for these accommodations to be made within the context of the student’s academic journey at Guttman Community College.

 Unlike high school, where students are automatically provided with testing and accommodations services, on the college campus it is the student’s responsibility to self-disclose to the office of disability services and to provide documentation in order to receive accommodations.
 The laws that govern the K-12 environment are not the same as those that govern the college environment.